jagged-teeth/jagged-teeth/README.md

 ## :briefcase: Seeking 6-Month Internship

-I am currently seeking a 6-month internship opportunity where I can apply my skills and passion for programming.
-I have a particular interest in networking and fullstack development, however I am open to exploring other areas as well, as I believe that every domain has its unique challenges and opportunities for growth.
-GreenIT is a field that I find intriguing, as it aligns with my desire to make a meaningful impact and contribute to helping the planet.
-Additionally, I would love to collaborate with indie game studios or publishers, as this aligns with my passion for gaming and the creative aspects of game development.
+I'm actively seeking a role in game development where I can bring my unique blend of skills and passions to life.
+I'm particularly interested in contributing to indie game studios or publishers, driven by a desire to be part of creating new and immersive gaming experiences.

-If you have any internship opportunities or would like to discuss potential collaborations, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/dimitri-paccagnini/).
+If you're looking for a dedicated, creative, and versatile game developer, please feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/dimitri-paccagnini/).

 <br/>
 <br/>